microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## 10. System module configuration:
 * In Resource Management tab, Select System Module (Under Project Resources)---> Select Easy Setup.
 * The Internal Oscillator option is selected as a clock source and by default 4 MHz system clock is selected as Oscillator frequency.
-* To generate 4MHz frequency as a system clock , uncheck the Prescaler Enable option as shown in Fig 14.
+* To generate 4MHz frequency as a system clock, uncheck the Prescaler Enable option as shown in Fig 14.

 <p align="center">
   <img width=auto height=auto src="images/systemModule.png">